 A Virginia criminal or traffic case may trigger fines and/or Court costs.
 A fine can only be imposed by the Virginia Court upon a conviction, which can either be for the original alleged offense or for a lesser offense if the original allegation is reduced.
 Court costs will be imposed upon a conviction and may be imposed in some instances even if the case is dismissed.

-Payment of fines and Court costs must be received by the Virginia Court within 30-days following your conviction date.
-Payments made in accordance with “time to pay” or deferred payment agreements are due on the agreed upon date.
-If the Virginia Court has not timely received your payment, then your account will begin to accrue interest and will be sent to collection.
+Payment of fines and Court costs must be received by the Virginia Court within 30 days following your conviction date.
+Payments made in accordance with “time to pay” or deferred payment agreements are due on the agreed-upon date.
+If the Virginia Court has not timely received your payment, your account will begin to accrue interest and be sent to collection.

 The Virginia General District Courts can process online payments.